HunterStanton/SilentHill4Randomizer/readme.md

 ## Special Thanks

+* ThirteenAG, thelink2012, gabime, Thomas Monkman, and contributors to those libraries for creating the libraries used for hooking, logging, and INI parsing used to create this plugin
 * roocker666 - doing some research on how the game stores room layouts in the executable and sending it to me